sezanzeb/input-remapper/readme/installation.md

 Below are installation instructions for certain distributions as well as
 <a href="#manual-installation">Manual installation</a> instructions.

-We welcome contributors for missing distributions.
+We welcome contributors to maintain missing distributions.

 Please note that distributions may lag with the latest bug fixes.
-For some users, it may be desirable to install the latest version using the
-<a href="#manual-installation">Manual installation</a> method.
+To get the latest bug fixes, use the <a href="#manual-installation">Manual installation</a> method.

 ## Manjaro/Arch